james-see/findpi/README.md

 ## Usage

-`sudo python3 conscan.py` use multithreading to get the job done
+`pip3 install findpi` then `sudo findpi` use multithreading to get the job done.

 ***NOTE: Must Use SUDO***